Rockies vs. Giants: Odds, spread, over/under - September 16

 Rockies vs. Giants Betting Odds, Run Line and Total

-Check out the odds, run line and over/under for this matchup posted at individual sportsbooks.
+Here's a look at the odds, run line and over/under for this matchup at several sportsbooks.

 |Giants Moneyline